-The N-VA, Nieuw-Vlaamse Alliante, is a Flemish party calling for the independence of Flanders — one of the three Belgian regions.
-Its popularity is quite high, to such an extent that the party won the 2014 parliamentary elections with 20.36% of the vote.
-Even though their presence in the government has softened their separatist rhetoric, the N-VA does not miss an opportunity to recall their wishes of independence for Flanders.
+The N-VA party is currently in a coalition that governs this country and the Catalan cause has led to disagreements within the government.
+Its popularity is quite high, up to the point where the party won in the 2014 elections with 20,36% of the votes.
+Although their presence in the government has softened their separatist rhetoric, the N-VA does not miss an opportunity to bring up their desire for an independent Flanders.

 History of the region

 Unlike Scotland, Flanders has never been truly independent.
-Flanders has been integrated into the Burgundian Netherlands since 1384.
-Until the independence of Belgium in 1830, the Flemish region and the rest of the country we know today had passed between Spanish, Austrian and French rule.
+Flanders had been integrated in Holland since 1384.
+Until the independence of Belgium in 1830, the Flemish region and the rest of the flat country was under Spanish, Austrian and French rule.

-When Belgium was created in 1830, the Flemish people felt set aside, especially at a linguistic level.
-This is how a Flemish movement was developed to claim the recognition of Dutch as a Belgian language (which it managed to obtain).
-For a long time, French remained the language of the bourgeoisie.
+While Belgium was created in 1830, the Flemish people didn’t feel integrated, especially at a linguistic level.
+Because of this, a Flemish movement reclaimed the recognition of Dutch as a Belgian language (which it managed to obtain).
+But for a long time, French remained the language of the bourgeoisie.

-During World War I, linguistic concerns were such that the soldiers had a hard time understanding the officers from the bourgeoisie.
-This provoked the Frontbeweging movement on which Flemish nationalism is based in Belgium.
+During the First World War, linguistic concerns are such that the soldiers had a hard time understanding the officers from the bourgeoisie.
+This provoked the “Frontbeweging” movement on which Flemish nationalism is based.

 Independence in the region

-A new political party was born in 1954 called the Volksunie.
-This Flemish organisation experienced almost immediate success, allowing it to return to Belgian political life quickly.
-However, this party — that combines both separatist and federalist tendencies — eventually dismantled in 2001.
-Its members then joined different parties, some of whom welcomed their independence objectives, such as the Vlaams Blok (now Vlaams Belang) and the N-VA.
+A new political party was born in 1954, the Volksunie.
+This Flemish organisation experienced an almost immediate success, however the party that combined both separatist and federalist tendencies eventually dismantled in 2001.
+Afterwards, the Vlaams Blok (now known as Vlaams Belang) or the N-VA arose.

-Meanwhile, the region gained a greater degree of autonomy with the creation of a Flemish Council in 1980, which would eventually be called “parliament” in 2005.
-Gradually, this assembly was given more and more autonomy in light of the rise of the Flemish nationalist parties.
+Meanwhile, the region gained a greater degree of autonomy with the creation of a Flemish Council in 1980, which was to be called “Parliament” in 2005.
+Gradually, this Parlament was given more autonomy thanks to the popularity of the Flemish nationalist parties.

-From 2004 – 2008, Vlaams Belang was the second biggest party in Flanders with particularly good election results.
-This populist right-wing party advocating Flemish nationalism, however, were too extreme and did not always meet the expectations of the Flemings who now prefer the N-VA.
+From 2004 – 2008, the Vlaams Belang was the second party of Flanders with particularly good election results.
+The populist right-wing party advocating Flemish nationalism, however, was too extreme and did not always meet the expectations of the Flemish people who now prefer the N-VA.

-In 2010, the N-VA began to make a name for itself, scaring the other Belgian parties after its success in the federal legislative elections.
-Its iconic leader, Bart De Wever, was elected senator.
-This new arrival at the top of the Flemish nationalist party led the country to an unprecedented political crisis since Belgium remained without government for 541 days because the parties failed to reach an agreement.
+In 2010, the N-VA began to make a name for itself and scare the other Belgian parties after their success in the federal legislative elections.
+Its iconic leader Bart De Wever was elected senator.
+But the new leader of the Flemish Nationalist Party led the country to an unprecedented political crisis, which resulted in Belgium having no government for 541 days due to the disagreements between the parties.

-The separatists then found themselves in competition, but their popularity rating did not diminish too much.
-Thus in 2014, after once again winning at elections, they formed a government with a French speaking party and two other Flemish parties and still in office today.
+From these dates, the separatists had been in competition and their popularity did not diminish much.
+Thus in 2014, after once again winning the elections, they formed a government with a French speaking party and two other Flemish parties, who are still in office today.

 Current situation in Belgium

-As surprising as it is, Belgium is partly run by a political organisation that is fighting for its dismantling.
-Although the N-VA advocates confederation, the party ultimately aims for a pure and simple separation of Flanders from Wallonia.
+As surprising as it is, Belgium is run by a political organisation that is fighting for its disintegration.
+Although the N-VA advocates confederation, the party ultimately aims for a total separation of the francophone zone of Belgium (Wallonia).

-According to the latest polls, dating back to September 2017, the N-VA remains the largest party in Flanders thanks to its 30.2% share of voting intentions.
-The presence of the party’s more moderate rhetoric did not detract from its popularity.
+According to the latest polls, dating back to September 2017, the N-VA continues to be the largest party in Flanders, thanks to 30.2% of voting intentions.
+The presence of the government and its more moderate rhetoric did not detract from its popularity.

-Contrary to what one might think, even if the Flemish nationalist party is in the lead in the polls, separatism is desired only by a minority of people in the north of the country.
-Moreover, the polls bode well for the future of the country since they show that independence is half as strong among the youngest.
+Contrary to what one might think, even if the Flemish Nationalist Party is in the lead in the polls, only a minority of Flanders citizens want to become independent from Wallonia.
+Moreover, the polls show that independence is half as popular among young people.

-It is important to point out that even though the Flemish nationalist party has several ministers and secretaries of state to its credit, it does not hesitate to sometimes go against governmental decision-making as was the case in this scenario.
-October in the context of the Catalan conflict.
+It is important to point out that even though the Flemish Nationalist Party has several ministers and secretaries of state, it does not hesitate to sometimes go against governmental decision-making.
+This was the case in October 2017 in the context of the Catalan conflict.

 Position taken in relation to the Catalan conflict

-The president of the Flemish region — a member of the separatist party — declared “to be jealous of the Catalans”.
-Another member of the N-VA welcomed the declaration of independence made by the Catalan Parliament and “encouraged Europe and the international community to respect this decision”.
+The president of the Flemish region, a member of the separatist party, declared “to be jealous of the Catalans”.
+Another member of the N-VA, Belgian MP, welcomed the declaration of independence made by the Catalan Parliament and “encouraged Europe and the international community to respect this decision”.